ALU-BSE/web-storage-activity-cool_coders/README.md

    Manually delete old entries (e.g., using timestamps).
    Use Least Recently Used (LRU) strategy to remove the oldest data first.

+  -Store only essential data by avoiding redundant or excessive information to prevent hitting the limit.

 ---